iwatkot/js3xui/README.md

 await api.login("your-2fa-code");
 ```

-Note, that the two-factor code is being changed every 30 seconds, so you need to ensure that you pass the correct code when calling the `login` method.
+Note that the two-factor code is being changed every 30 seconds, so you need to ensure that you pass the correct code when calling the `login` method.
 If you don't pass the code, the login will fail.
-Keep in mind, that the session cookie has it's own expiration time, so you may need to call the `login` method again after some time while providing the new two-factor code.
+Keep in mind that the session cookie has its own expiration time, so you may need to call the `login` method again after some time while providing the new two-factor code.
 So, it's recommended to have some sort of automation to retrieve the valid two-factor code from time to time.

 ## Examples
-You'll find detailed docs with usage examples [here](src/README.md), however in this section you'll find some basic examples of how to use the SDK.
+You'll find detailed docs with usage examples [here](src/README.md); however, in this section, you'll find some basic examples of how to use the SDK.

 ### Set the traffic limit for the client